-The Group aims to design, execute and headroom at all times. maintain processes that are efficient and effective while avoiding significant adverse impacts on environmental, social and governance (ESG) factors.
+The Group aims to design, execute and maintain processes that are efficient and effective while avoiding significant adverse impacts on environmental, social and governance ("ESG") factors.

-Operational investments are prioritised in line with the degree of tolerance Strategic initiatives may accepted. introduce increased risk for a certain period of time.
+Operational investments are prioritised in line with the degree of tolerance accepted.
+Strategic initiatives may introduce increased risk for a certain period of time.